ABOVE: Antler Luggage gave us this suitcase for

 Books and other relatively inexpensive items--or items

-such as clothing that can't be resold or passed along to another reviewer--may
+such as clothing that can't be resold by the manufacturer or passed along to another reviewer--may

 end up on a bookshelf, in our closets, or at a local charity shop.